kylelindteigen/CS7641_Project/index.md

 We noticed that Neural Networks is the most commonly used algorithm for sports betting and we would like to go in the same direction as was used in this article [Hubáček & Sourek & Železný].
 We decided that Residual Neural Networks (ResNet) would be a good direction to go because it could offer us some flexibility with some factors and seems to be the top of the line neural network for this kind of data.
 We also ended up deciding that a Random Forest model would be effective because it could get the most influential factors and use them.
 Finally along with these we wanted to take a look at what sort of betting strategy we would take using our best accuracy from the two and compare that to just regularly betting.

 For our ResNet model we used python and the tensorflow libraries.
-We used the data that was mentioned in the data collection section and
+We used the data that was mentioned in the data collection section that had been scaled and cleaned up for our model.
+For this type of model a lot of different parameters needed to be considered such as number of neurons, layers, epochs, and activation function.
+We tested for most of these to see what gave us the best results.
+Next for our random forest model we just needed to use sklearn and the unscaled data.
+For this model we tested limiting the depth and number of classifiers for trees then ended up using what was found to be best.

 ## Unsupervised Learning Results